fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

-This guide explores the use case of using Asterisk merely as a Media Server and more specialized software, like **Routr**, to take care of the signaling and resource management.
-In other words, Asterisk will be in charge of the ivrs, voice mail, call recording, while **Routr** deals with connecting Agents, Peers, and Gateways.
+This guide explores the use case of using Asterisk merely as a Media Server and more specialized software, like Routr, to take care of the signaling and resource management.
+In other words, Asterisk is in charge of the IVR, voice mail, call recording, while Routr deals with connecting Agents, Peers, and Gateways.
 The following illustration depicts our scenario:

 <img src="/docs/assets/images/peering_ilustration.png" width=600 vspace=50>